Bell P-63 Kingcobra: Soviet Union

+In general, official Soviet histories played down the role of Lend-Lease supplied aircraft in favor of local designs, but it is known that the P-63 was a successful fighter aircraft in Soviet service.
+There has been a common misconception that both the P-39 and P-63 were used mainly as ground attack aircraft.
+As historian James F. Gebhardt pointed out in a translation of one Soviet memoir (see quote box, right), this was likely a result of mistranslations of Soviet military terminology.
+The role known as prikrytiye sukhoputnykh voysk literally "coverage of ground forces" was not the same as close air support in other air forces.

 The first version to be supplied in quantity to the Soviet Union was the P-63A-7 with a higher vertical tail, and reinforced wings and fuselage.
 The fuselage proved to need strengthening; consequently, in October 1944 a reinforcement kit for operational P-63s was developed.

-Air Transport Command ferry pilots, including U.S. women pilots of the WASP program, picked up the planes at the Bell factory at Niagara Falls, New York, and flew them to Great Falls, Montana and then onward via the Northwest Staging Route through Canada to Alaska, where Soviet ferry pilots, many of them also women, would take delivery of the aircraft at Nome and fly them to the Soviet Union over the Bering Strait via the Alaska-Siberia route (ALSIB).
+Air Transport Command ferry pilots, including pilots of the WASP program, picked up the planes at the Bell factory at Niagara Falls, New York, and flew them to Great Falls, Montana and then onward via the Northwest Staging Route through Canada to Alaska, where Soviet ferry pilots, many of them also women, would take delivery of the aircraft at Nome and fly them to the Soviet Union over the Bering Strait via the Alaska-Siberia route (ALSIB).
 A total of 2,397 (2,672, according to other sources) aircraft were delivered to the USSR, 72.6% of the overall 3,303 production aircraft.

-By a 1943 agreement, P-63s were not allowed for Soviet use against Germany and were supposed to be concentrated in the Soviet Far East for an eventual attack on Japan.
-However, there are many unconfirmed reports from both Soviet and German sources that P-63s did indeed see service against the Luftwaffe.
-In memoirs published in the 1990s, one of Pokryshkin's pilots reported that the entire 4th Guards Fighter Aviation Regiment (4 GvIAP) was secretly converted to P-63s in 1944, while officially still flying P-39s.
-One account states they were in action at Königsberg, in Poland and in the final assault on Berlin.
-There are German reports of P-63s shot down by both fighters and flak.
-Hans Rudel, the most-decorated pilot of the Luftwaffe, states in his memoirs, "We often encounter American types of aircraft, especially Airacobras, Kingcobras and Bostons."
-This was in the Courland front towards the end of the war.
-Nevertheless, all Soviet records show nothing but P-39s used against Germany.

-In general, official Soviet histories played down the role of Lend-Lease supplied aircraft in favor of local designs, but it is known that the P-63 was a successful fighter aircraft in Soviet service.
-A common Western misconception is that the Bell fighters were used as ground attack aircraft.